-Recently, I was asked how to coil split a humbucker pickup, and something the person said made me stop and think.
-They told me that they have been able to find plenty of wiring diagrams online describing how to split the pickup, but they were unable to find one for their specific guitar and pickup combination.
+Recently, someone asked me how to coil split a humbucker pickup, saying they could find plenty of wiring diagrams online on how to split the pickup, but were unable to find one for their specific guitar and pickup combination.

-As I was thinking about how I can help this reader, I realized I could solve this problem for anyone by explaining how to do a split humbucker mod in ANY guitar with ANY brand pickup.
+As I was thinking about how to help this reader, I realized I could answer this question by giving a broader explanation: how to coil split a humbucker in ANY guitar with ANY brand pickup.

 The Split Humbucker Modification